cassiozen/mithryn-ttrpg/cheatsheet.md

 - **Ability Check:** Roll 2d12.
 If total ≥ TN, you succeed.
 If a relevant Tag applies, **reduce TN by your Rank**.
 - **Difficulty Penalty:** GM may add **+1 to +4** to TN for unusual obstacles.
 - **Doubles:** If both dice show the same number, it’s an automatic success (low doubles = success w/ cost; 10–12 = critical success).
 Only roll if success is plausible.
-- **Advantage:** Roll 3d12, keep 2 highest.
-Doubles count only if they’re the two selected dice.
+- **Advantage:** Roll 1 additional die of the same type and remove the lowest.
+For Ability checks, doubles only count if they’re the two remaining dice.
-- **Disadvantage:** Roll 3d12, keep 2 lowest.
+- **Disadvantage:** Roll 1 additional die, remove the highest.
 Doubles count only if they’re the two selected dice.

 ---